-Oftentimes, however, a second phase of treatment is needed to stabilize the bite in order to decrease or eliminate the need for continued splint wear.
+Oftentimes, however, the second phase of treatment is needed to stabilize the bite in order to decrease or eliminate the need for continued splint wear.
 This second phase of treatment is referred to as “definitive treatment”.
 It may involve “equilibrating”, which consists of mild tooth re-shaping to eliminate premature contacts of teeth; or orthodontic treatment, which actually re-positions the teeth.
-Each procedure can help promote three dimensional balance and harmony between the teeth and the temporomandibular joints.
-Full mouth reconstruction, with placement of crowns on all of the teeth, is not recommended unless one has a mutilated dentition (set of teeth).
+Each procedure can help promote three-dimensional balance and harmony between the teeth and the temporomandibular joints.
+Full mouth reconstruction, with the placement of crowns on all of the teeth, is not recommended unless one has a mutilated dentition (set of teeth).

-In rare instances a splint may not adequately relieve symptoms.
+In rare instances, a splint may not adequately relieve symptoms.
 These cases usually require a surgical treatment, but only as a last resort.

 For Relieving TMJ Symptoms